What Are RPC Nodes and Endpoints in Blockchain in 2025

 For many users, RPC nodes are essential, although their operation is mostly automated.
 Often, the inner workings of these nodes remain unknown, especially when performing routine tasks in the cryptocurrency landscape.
 Here are some simple examples of RPC Nodes in action:

-• Executing a Smart Contract: In Ethereum and other networks that support smart contracts, you can use RPC to interact with these contracts.
-For example, if you have a decentralized application (dApp) that allows users to trade digital assets, you can send RPC requests to the Ethereum network to execute functions in your smart contract, such as buying or selling assets.
+• Executing a Smart Contract: For example, if you have a decentralized application (dApp) that allows users to trade digital assets, you can send RPC requests to the Ethereum network to execute functions in your smart contract, such as buying or selling assets.

 Who Can Use RPC Nodes?